olgapasvani/olgapasvani/Some-of-my-work/cpp_programs/uni_department_hw/README.md

 Student_Courses: Struct connecting a Course* to a grade
 Degree: Basic requirements of a degree (ECTS, core courses, etc.)

+### main
-### There is also a main function that demonstrates the functionality of the basic classes.
+There is also a main function that demonstrates the functionality of the basic classes.

 ## How to Compile and Run:
 make

 ./main